chaplonglau/product_searcher/README.md

 ### Summary
 This small applicaton takes in a product type and an optional number of arguments and returns the remaining product option categories with the available options.

+For this exercise, I wanted to demonstrate the power of service objects - ruby objects that are designed to do one action.
+The service objects are named accordingly to its purpose, and the division of work is split step by step.
+The engine merely puts everything together.

 ### Installation
 Plain Ruby
 ```require 'awesome_print'``` might be useful